 Evacuate the building using the nearest available exit.
-Make your way to the assembly area in the car park in St Runwald Street behind the Town Hall.
-Do not re-enter the building until the Town Hall staff advise you that it is safe to do so.
+Make your way to the assembly area at the far end of the car park .
+Do not re-enter the building until the Council staff advise you that it is safe to do so.

-Colchester Borough Council, Angel Court, High Street, Colchester telephone (01206) 282222 or textphone 18001 followed by the full number you wish to call e-mail: democratic.services@colchester.gov.uk www.colchester.gov.uk
+Colchester Borough Council, Angel Court, High Street, Colchester Telephone (01206) 282222 or textphone (01206) 18001 followed by the full telephone number you wish to call e-mail: democratic.services@colchester.gov.uk www.colchester.gov.uk